 This AAM Code of Business Ethics is applicable to the operation of generic drug and biosimilar companies who adopt the Code in the United States and interactions with United States healthcare professionals.
-It was adopted by the Board of Directors of AAM on February 12, 2018 and will take effect on September 1, 2018.
+It was adopted by the Board of Directors of AAM on February 12, 2018 and originally effective on September 1, 2018.
+Subsequently, this Code was updated and the revisions approved by the Board of Directors of AAM on February 14, 2022 and effective on September 1, 2022.